ragu-manjegowda/text-finder/README.md

 ## Build and Run

+Run the textfinder app with the following commands

+    $ cargo clean # not required or oprtional
+    $ cargo update # not required or oprtional
+    $ cargo build --bin textfinder --release
+    $ cargo run --release --bin textfinder -- --path ./ --pattern toml --text name --recurse true

-Each module has examples and tests (refer workflow file for more info).
+Additionally, each module has examples and tests (refer workflow file for more info).
-For example, use the below command to run executive (text-finder) example app.

-    $ cargo run --example executive_example_app

 <br/><br/>